-I mentioned it in an earlier post, but will say so here again; we had talked about only skinning the trailer with wood, rather than doing the aluminum.
+I mentioned it in an earlier post, but will say so here again; we had talked about only skinning the exterior of the teardtop trailer with wood, rather than doing the aluminum.
 While it would have saved some money up front, it would have been a much larger maintenance commitment long-term, because wood needs way more love and upkeep than metal.
 (Duh.)

 One of the first things was logistical; how to get the sheets of aluminum home so we could put it on the trailer.
 After much discussion, we rented the cheapest trailer from U-Haul, and it was a perfect $20 solution to get our stuff home.

 Jamie found a sheet metal supplier about an hour away, so he went down and back in a single day; he purchased .04 thick brushed aluminum; two sheets of 4×8 for the sides, and a single sheet of 5×12 for the top.

 A scary thing?
 A 12 foot long rolled up piece of aluminum held closed by strapping, and then having to cut said strapping.

 I was fully prepared for it to basically explode open, but it didn't and we survived the unrolling process. *whew*